stannickel/arduino/branches/firmata-library/README.txt

 http://firmata.org

 To install Firmata, unzip the Firmata zip file, then move the included "Firmata" folder into your Arduino installation.
+Do not move the whole "Pduino-0.4beta2" folder, just the "Firmata" folder.
 Here are some typical locations based on OS:

 GNU/Linux: ~/Desktop/arduino-0011/hardware/libraries